 Examples of his sculpture are in permanent exhibition at several museums as well as religious work in churches and convents.

-A carving in relief of the "Castle of Mey" was presented to H.M. the Queen Mother in May, 1967.
+A carving in relief of the "Castle of Mey" was presented to Queen Elizabeth the Queen Mother in May, 1967.

 Many other examples are in private collections at home and abroad.